Mews/pyrobloxbot/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/pyrobloxbot?label=pypi%20package)](https://pypi.python.org/pypi/pyrobloxbot)
 [![PyPI Downloads](https://img.shields.io/pypi/dm/pyrobloxbot)](https://pypi.python.org/pypi/pyrobloxbot)

-A python library to control the roblox character and interact with game ui through keyboard inputs
+A Python library to control the Roblox character and interact with game UI strictly through keyboard inputs

-This library uses ```pydirectinput``` to control the keyboard

-It has a decorator to ensure that the roblox window is in focus before sending keyboard inputs

-There is also a global failsafe that can be triggered using _**control + m**_ to avoid your bot getting out of control
--   The failsafe hotkey can be changed using `set_failsafe_hotkey`

-    Example:
-    ```python
-    #Sets the failsafe hotkey to control + shift + y
-    set_failsafe_hotkey("ctrl", "shift", "y")
-    ```
+It aims to streamline the process of creating a Roblox bot, by providing useful features such as:
+- Methods for most actions your character can make, including movement, chatting, resetting, etc
+- Methods for navigating a game's UI through the keyboard exclusively, making it robust
+- Highly customizable, can make all kinds of bots for different use cases

+For more information, read the [documentation](https://pyrobloxbot.readthedocs.io/en/latest/index.html)!

 If you have any issues while using the library, please [ask a question!](CONTRIBUTING.md#i-have-a-question)